Stern Castle: Merchants' estate dominated Irvington's skyline

 Stern, whose given name was sometimes spelled Issac, was the co-founder with his brothers Louis and Bernard of Stern Brothers, a New York department store.
 The brothers were the sons of German Jewish immigrants.

-Stern Brothers, later known as Stern’s, operated stores in New York, New Jersey and Pennsylvania for 130 years until its parent company, Federated Department Stores, in 2001 converted most of the Stern’s locations to Macy’s stores and others were liquidated and reopened as Bloomingdale’s stores.
+Stern Brothers, later known as Stern’s, operated stores in New York, New Jersey and Pennsylvania for 130 years until its parent company, Federated Department Stores, in 2001 converted most of the Stern’s locations to Macy’s stores.
+Other locations reopened as Bloomingdale’s stores.

 For the record, Robert Stearns changed the spelling of the family name in his late teens.
 He was the co-founder of the investment house Bear Stearns and later chairman of the American Stock Exchange.